Self-Organising Memristive Networks as Physical Learning Systems: SOMNs as dynamical complex systems

-{Using the theoretical framework outlined in sec.~\ref{sec:theory1}}, recent work has formulated a dynamical mean-field theory that attempts to characterize the voltage-induced dynamics of SOMNs by reducing equations of the type (\ref{eq:nanojuncnet}) to a single mean field dynamical equation.
-This is written in terms of an effective potential $\mathcal{V}_{\Delta v}(\langle g \rangle)$, which governs the evolution of the network's average conductance state~\cite{caravelliscience,Caravelli_2023c}, and allows determination of whether the interacting system is in the low or high conducting phase. {These phases are determined by the state of the junctions, e.g. all on or all off.} The resulting equation of motion is of the form:
+Using the theoretical framework outlined in sec.~\ref{sec:theory1}, a dynamical MFT has been formulated that attempts to characterise the voltage-induced dynamics of SOMNs by reducing equations of the type (\ref{eq:nanojuncnet}) to a single mean-field dynamical equation.
+This is written in terms of an effective potential $\mathcal{V}_{\Delta v}(\langle g \rangle)$, which governs the evolution of the network's average conductance state~\cite{caravelliscience,Caravelli_2023c}, and allows determination of whether the interacting system is in the low or high conducting phase. {These phases are determined by the state of the junctions, e.g. all on or all off.} \ The resulting equation of motion is of the form:

-where $\Delta v$ is the applied voltage.
-As voltage increases, the shape of $ \mathcal{V} $ changes, potentially introducing multiple minima corresponding to different conducting states.
-A mean field equation of the type (\ref{eq:mfteq}) has been validated experimentally~\cite{Caravelli_2023c} and Fig. \ref{fig:mfteffcond} shows a comparison between experimental data on short-term synaptic plasticity effects and theoretical response curves obtained through mean-field theory, as well as simulation results based on a grid--graph model that allows to directly visualize spatiotemporal dynamics of the system~\cite{milano2022materia}.
+where $\Delta v$ is the {voltage drop on the device}.
+As {applied} voltage increases, the shape of $ \mathcal{V} $ changes, potentially introducing multiple minima corresponding to different {macroscopic} conducting states {corresponding to low- and high- conductance}.
+A mean-field equation of the type (\ref{eq:mfteq}) has been validated experimentally~\cite{Caravelli_2023c} and Fig. \ref{fig:mfteffcond} shows a comparison between experimental data on short-term synaptic plasticity effects and theoretical response curves obtained through MFT, as well as simulation results based on a grid--graph model that {allows direct visualization of the spatiotemporal dynamics}~\cite{milano2022materia}.